 Where are your favorite destinations on earth?

-At the moment … if I had to pick … top three … Morocco, Iceland, and finally New York (because in my humble opinion you only need 2 things to live a long happy life … you need to be constantly inspired and a good Bloody Mary … and New York does both of those things incredibly well).
+At the moment … if I had to pick … top three … Morocco, Iceland, and finally New York (because in my humble opinion you only need 2 things to live a long happy life … you need to be continuously inspired and an excellent Bloody Mary … and New York does both of those things incredibly well).

 Photo & video credits: Rick Mereki